DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

    - [Juxtapose](https://juxtapose.knightlab.com/) --
    Easy-to-make frame comparisons.
 Make a Juxtapose.
 Generate an embedable code snippet that you can use on any website or Jupyter notebook.
-   There must be an internet connection to obtain an URL.
-In your Jupyter notebook copy-paste:
+   There must be an internet connection to obtain URL.
+   Copy-paste this code in your Jupyter notebook and replace the URL:

 ```python
 # Display the associated webpage in a new window